 There is a common phone scam where someone claims to be from the “Reward Redemption Center.”
 If you get this call, hang up right away and block the number.
 Don’t give them any personal information.
 The caller is trying to commit fraud, not to give you any real reward.
 Here’s how the scam works: they say you have won a free gift card, but you need to pay for shipping to get it.
 They do this to get your credit card number, then use it for fraudulent purposes.

 So, the bottom line is don’t trust anyone who calls saying they’re from the “Reward Redemption Center.”
 Your credit card issuer will never call you like this.
 And if you’ve earned rewards on your card, you can take care of reward redemption on your own.
 The only true way to redeem rewards you’ve earned is directly through your credit card company.

-You close your own account without redeeming them
+Close your account without redeeming them.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.